ppanero/udemy-modern-react-with-redux/Modern React with Redux/README.md

 Installing ``react-router-dom``

 It works as a ``switch`` of React components depending on the URL path, it does not care about the domain and port (takes everything after the TLD/port).
 Have to be carefully **one rule can match more than one rule/route** displaying all possible components.
-By default  it executes a ``contains`` operation.
+By default  it executes a ``contains`` operation. ``Switch`` would make it only show the first matched route.

 It contains, internally, a ``History`` object to allow to keep track of the address bar in the browser.